 "Due to tiny impact after tiny impact over time, the EPS will gradually lose its volume making it less able to deal with the energy in the unfortunate event of an impact."

-Remember the time your helmet rolled off the coffee table.
-Remember when it hit the pavement when you tried resting it on the bars like a pro?
-Every.
-Single.
-Time. you drop your helmet on a hard surface the internal structure can be fractured.
-Like carbon, unless you’ve x-rayed the frame it can be a silent but serious problem when you really need structural integrity.
+Remember the time your helmet rolled off the coffee table or when it hit the pavement as you tried resting it on the bars?
+Any time you drop your helmet on a hard surface the internal structure can be fractured.
+Like carbon, unless you’ve x-rayed the frame it can be difficult to see.
+But it's a serious problem when you're missing structural integrity when you really need it.

-So tell me, equipped with this knowledge, would you buy your used helmet should someone offer to sell it to you?
-Would you sell it to someone with a guarantee for its safety?
-Based on our research its unlikely.
+So tell me, equipped with this knowledge, would you buy a used helmet?
+Would you lend yours to a friend with a guarantee for safety?

 So, what makes a good helmet under Australian standards, and when should you invest in one?